 Rocketship is an Australian-based non-profit health and development organisation with a vision of healthy Pacific communities supported by strong and sustainable primary healthcare systems.

-ROCKET+SHIP stands for Remote Opportunities for Clinical Knowledge, Education and Training and Support for Health in the Pacific.
-ROCKET+SHIP Pacific was born out of the realisation that the health needs of Pacific island people were not being adequately met.
+Rocketship stands for Remote Opportunities for Clinical Knowledge, Education and Training and Support for Health In the Pacific.
+Rocketship was born out of the realisation that the health needs of Pacific island people were not being adequately met.

 “...essential health care based on practical, scientifically sound and socially acceptable methods and technology made universally accessible to individuals and families in the community through their full participation and at a cost that the community and country can afford to maintain at every stage of their development in the spirit of self-reliance and self-determination.”

-We therefore employ a diagonal approach which involves working to enhance the quality and effectiveness of discrete health system components such as primary care facilities, the skill-sets of health professionals, participatory and inter-sectoral community development, whilst simultaneously working to strengthen the health system as a whole.
+We therefore employ a diagonal approach which involves working to enhance the quality and effectiveness of health system components such as primary care facilities and the skill-sets of health professionals, while simultaneously working with our national government and development partners to strengthen health systems as a whole.